The Boat That Rocked poster

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to The crew collectively commits to continuing their broadcasts despite government pressure.
 Carl chooses to stay and embrace this life.
 They double down on their mission to bring rock and roll to the people., moving from reaction to action.

 The Collapse moment at 99 minutes (73% through) represents the emotional nadir.
 Here, The ship is sabotaged and begins sinking.
 Literal death threatens as the vessel takes on water.
 The dream of Radio Rock is dying.
-Everything they've built is going under, both metaphorically and literally., reveals the protagonist at their lowest point.
+Everything they've built is going under, both metaphorically and literally., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 106 minutes initiates the final act resolution at 79% of the runtime.
 The Count returns to help.
 The crew realizes their mission transcends the ship - they've already changed British culture forever.
 Their listeners form a massive boat flotilla to rescue them.
 The synthesis: individual rebellion becomes collective movement., demonstrating the transformation achieved throughout the journey.